By Chiara Spagnoli Gabardi

 Father-daughter team JiaYing Han and YiYi Han are highly aware of the perils facing our planet; this is a story of a father who has seen the Earth changing, and a daughter trying to preserve the planet for future generations.
 And speaking of which, HAN’s story is also one that merges the different outlooks of the two generations: one is steeped in traditional Chinese ideology and natural materials like silk, indebted to the past; and the other is more influenced by Western ideas and higher-tech eco fabrics like Tencel.

-Originating mostly from Italy, their 100% natural materials include linen, cotton, silk and cashmere whilst mother of pearl and corozo buttons add decorative touches.
+Ethically constructed and produced mostly in Italy, their 100% natural materials include linen, cotton, silk and cashmere whilst mother of pearl and corozo buttons add decorative touches.

 One material.
 One kind of fashion item.
 Two shades.
 Livotte’s approach to fashion couldn’t be simpler.
 When you think about it, from a purely practical standpoint – which item do you buy most?
 I’m betting it’s tops – and so is ethical fashion label Livotte London.